 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Liigiiəli Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.
+Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+Prerequisites for international Goal of the Module participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
 To develop students' cross-cultural competence for successful communication with people of different cultural backgrounds; to introduce the history of Lithuania, emphasizing "Lithuania in the world" and "Lithuania in Europe" (history and specifics of the whole region), as well as complex and problematic aspects of Lithuanian history and historical heritage; to introduce modern Lithuanian culture, multilingualism, to learn to communicate basic Lithuanian phrases in everyday situations.

 Know- ledge General knowledge about Lithuanian history, regional specifics, contemporary society, national values and language etiquette.

 Learning Skills Will be able to better understand the local population, understand the national character, modern cultural values, to adapt to the local society, maintain intercultural dialogue.

 outcomes Intercultural competences

-Compe- Sociocultural competences
+Sociocultural competences

-Personal competences
+Compe- Personal competences

 tences Strategic competences (ability to solve communication problems as they arise)

 Linguistic competences

 Discourse competences